Meet Ella. Ella Needs your Help

 We continually strive to promote animal welfare by producing free advice sheets.
 Visitors are encouraged to read our Information Boards and take away our available literature.

-The aims of the Sussex Horse Rescue Trust are quite simply equine welfare:
+Our aims at Sussex Horse Rescue Trust are quite simply equine welfare:

 ♥ To prevent cruelty and relieve suffering of horses, ponies and donkeys